sebpcspkr/sar2svg/README.md

 ==========================
   * This service is not perfect, nor the code.
 Try it before deciding to use it.
   * When you open your svg file into Inkscape, consider selecting all and putting your stroke style width to 1 px.
-  * You should probably better wait for the sar2svg directly into sysstat - https://github.com/sysstat/sysstat/issues/51 - which development started in Feb, 2016.
+  * You should use directly sysstat - https://github.com/sysstat/sysstat/issues/51 - which development started in Feb, 2016 and is now done.